LennartFr/personal-wealth-portfolio-mgt-bot/README.md

 * {service-user_password} is the password associated with your Portfolio Investment Service

 Lennart note:
-There are Service User IDs.
+There are two Service User IDs.
 One for "Writer" and one for "Reader".
 We will use the Writer credentials.

 ~~~